Atomic Road Trip Through America’s Southwest

 Every year in April there’s a single day when you can visit two important scientific sites in New Mexico.
 On the first Saturday of the month Trinity Site, the birthplace of the atomic bomb, and the Very Large Array radio astronomy observatory are both open to the public.
 A few years ago I decided to take a weeklong road trip and see them both.
 Along the way I explored the Arizona and New Mexico desert, including a Titan II missile silo, mothballed military aircraft, a research facility built for the end of the world, and so much more.

-At the end of the tour you can buy postcards and t-shirts, old Civil Defense emergency supplies, even components torn out from other decommissioned missile silos.
-On my return flight, TSA did not know what to make of my souvenir blast door control panel.
+At the end of the tour you can buy postcards and t-shirts, old Civil Defense emergency supplies, even real components torn out from other decommissioned nuclear missile silos.
+On my return flight, TSA didn’t know what to make of my souvenir blast door control panel.

-Although you could spend an entire day at the museum itself, the real gem at Pima is a guided tour of the nearby 309th Aerospace Maintenance And Regeneration Group, also known as “The Boneyard.”
+You could easily spend an entire day at the museum itself, but the real gem at Pima is a guided tour of the nearby 309th Aerospace Maintenance and Regeneration Group, also known as “The Boneyard.”

-The Boneyard is an active Air Force base; sprawling dry desert land where decommissioned and out-of-service aircraft are stored indefinitely.
+The Boneyard is an active Air Force base; sprawling desert land where decommissioned and out-of-service aircraft are stored indefinitely.
 There are all kinds of aircraft from all branches of the military, from single-engine training planes to massive B-52 bombers.
-They’re kept here until they’re either put back into service, used for parts, or declared obsolete.
-This is the largest facility of its kind, and the rows of aircraft seem to stretch on to the horizon as you drive past them.
-Keep an eye out for some oddities you might not expect, such as a fleet of Norwegian Air Force cargo planes (America’s NATO partners also use this base), or a modified 747 equipped with an experimental missile destroying laser that was part of Reagan’s “Star Wars” program.
+They’re kept here until they’re either put back into service, used for parts, or finally declared obsolete.
+This is the largest facility of its kind, and the rows of aircraft seem to stretch on to the horizon.
+There are oddities you might not expect, such as a fleet of Norwegian Air Force cargo planes (America’s NATO partners also use this base), and a modified 747 equipped with an experimental missile destroying laser that was part of Reagan’s “Star Wars” program.

 After exploring Tucson for the day, it was time to drive east to New Mexico.
 My next stop was Trinity Site and the Very Large Array.

-Visitors here seemed to come from all over the country, and they were all eager to see ground zero.
-Some wore dust masks, even though there was no danger from radiation (background levels are higher than normal, although a visit to Trinity Site is still less radiation than you’d receive over an entire day elsewhere).
+Visitors seemed to come from all over the country, and they were all eager to see ground zero.
+Some wore protective respirators, even though there was no real danger there (background radiation levels are higher than normal, although a visit to Trinity Site is still less radiation than you’d receive over an entire day elsewhere).
 At the Trinity Site monument people lined up to take selfies and group shots.
 A replica “Fat Man” nuclear bomb sat on a flatbed truck, a reminder of how the Trinity detonation altered the course of the world.

 The Very Large Array radio telescope is a two hour drive from Trinity Site.
 It’s also a working facility, although security here isn’t as strict as White Sands.
-As you enter you’re warned to turn off your cell phone and any device that might emit electromagnetic radiation.
-Except during maintenance the array is always collecting data, and even the smallest amount of EM interference can disrupt its work.
+As you enter you’re warned to turn off your cell phone and any other device that might emit electromagnetic radiation.
+Unless it’s undergoing maintenance or being reconfigured the array is collecting data day and night, and even the smallest amount of EM interference will disrupt its work.

 The tour takes you past the radio dishes, and through the control rooms and laboratories.
 The guide explains the history of the VLA, how it operates, the type of work and discoveries that have been made using the array, and what’s in store for the future.
-Everyone working there seems a little quirky, but there’s no doubt that they’re extremely passionate about the science they’re doing.
+The science staff are all unabashedly nerdy, but despite their quirks there’s no doubting their passion about the work they’re doing.